Hearts Get 'Younger,' Even At Middle Age, With Exercise

 "The sweet spot in life to get off the couch and start exercising [if you haven't already] is in late middle age when the heart still has plasticity," Levine says.
 You may not be able to reverse the aging of the vessels if you wait.

-"We put healthy 70-year-olds through a year-long exercise training program, and nothing happened to them at all," Levine says.
+"We put healthy 70-year-olds through a yearlong exercise training program, and nothing happened to them at all," Levine says.
 "We could not change the structure of their heart and blood vessels."

 Anyone considering beginning this, or a similarly strenuous exercise program, Levine says, should check with their doctor first, and ask about individual health issues that might warrant a less intense program initially.

 For Mae Onsry, who is now 65, the study was life changing.
-Today she exercises every day of the week, walking and jogging at least five miles around the lake near her home.
+Today she exercises every day of the week, walking and jogging at least 5 miles around the lake near her home.

 If she misses a day, she says, she just doesn't feel as good physically.
-And the regimen has helped her mental health too.
+And the regimen has helped her mental health, too.

 "I'm not moody," she says.
 "I mean — I'm happy."